WenciXin/personal-website/content/authors/admin/_index.md

     - course: M.Phil. in Surgery
       institution: the Chinese University of Hong Kong
       year: 2021
-    - course: BSc in Mechanical Engineering
+    - course: B.Eng. in Mechanical Engineering
       institution: Huazhong University of Science and Technology
       year: 2019
 email: e0751508@u.nus.edu
 superuser: true
 highlight_name: false
 ---
 I am currently a Ph.D. student in the department of mechanical engineering, the National University of Singapore.
 I am supervised by Prof. Cecilia Laschi.
-Previously, I received my M.Phil. degree from the Chinese University of Hong Kong (CUHK) in 2021, and B.S. from Huazhong University of Science and Technology (HUST) in 2019.
+Previously, I received my M.Phil. degree from the Chinese University of Hong Kong (CUHK) in 2021, and B.Eng. from Huazhong University of Science and Technology (HUST) in 2019.